-16. OPERATING EXPENSES
+17. OPERATING EXPENSES

-17. EMPLOYEE BENEFITS
+18. EMPLOYEE BENEFITS

 The Company provides benefits for its employees who has reached the retirement age of 55 in accordance with Government Regulation Number 35 Year 2021 (PP 35/2021) that implement the provisions of Government Regulation in Lieu of Law ("Perppu") No. 2/2022 on Job Creation in 2022 and Law No. 11/2020 on Job Creation in 2021.
-The following tables summarize the components of net benefits expense recognized in the statement of profit or loss and other comprehensive income and the amounts recognized in the statement of financial position for the employee benefits liability as calculated by an independent actuary PT Milliman Indonesia, in its report dated May 8, 2023 for the year ended March 31, 2023 and April 15, 2022 for the year ended March 31, 2023.
+The following tables summarize the components of net benefits expense recognized in the statement of profit or loss and other comprehensive income and the amounts recognized in the statement of financial position for the employee benefits liability as calculated by an independent actuary PT Milliman Indonesia, in its report dated March 20, 2024 for the year ended March 31, 2024 and May 8, 2023 for the year ended March 31, 2023 a.
+The details of employee benefits expense recognized in profit or loss is as follows: